A confession: I run a lot, mostly with but sometimes without music.

 Many runners find that ditching the tunes leads them to a newfound appreciation for exercise.
 Without music, you can fully absorb the beauty of nature, engage with fellow runners, and embrace the rhythm of your own body.
 It can even make running fun again.

-In this article, we’ll dive deeper into the main reasons why it can be better to run without music and what role they can play in your training regime…
+In this article, we’ll dive deeper into the main reasons why it can be better to run with or without music and what role they can play in your training regime…

 The Many Benefits of Running Without Music